Asan, Kathmandu

 Asan (असं; असन, /ne/) (alternative names: Asan Tol असन टोल /ne/, Asan Twāh असं त्वाः) is a ceremonial, market and residential square in central Kathmandu, the capital of Nepal.
 It is one of the most well-known historical locations in the city and is famed for its bazaar, festival calendar and strategic location.
 Asan has been described as a fine Newar example of a traditional Asian bazaar.
 The Tuladhar, Maharjan, Shrestha, Bajracharya and Shakya castes make up most of the population.

 Six streets converge in Asan, giving the square a perpetual bustle.
-The bazaar in Asan attracts shoppers from all over Kathmandu because of the tremendous variety of merchandise sold here, ranging from foodstuffs, spices and textiles to electronics and bullion.
+The bazaar in Asan attracts shoppers from all over Kathmandu because of the great variety of merchandise sold here, ranging from foodstuffs, spices and textiles to electronics and bullion.

-Asan is also one of the popular tourist spots in the city because of its architectural sights and charming ambience.
+Asan is also one of the popular tourist spots in the city because of its architectural sights and ambience.
 There are banks, restaurants and a post office.
 Two taxi stands and bus stops are situated on the eastern side.